theirix/fcgi-markdown/README.md

 __fcgi-markdown__ is a simple ruby FastCGI handler for Markdown.

-Provided script works with a FastCGI module and produce HTML output by Markdown templates.
+Provided script works with a FastCGI module and produce XHTML output by Markdown templates.

 ## Styles